poseidonos/poseidonos/README.md

 ### Step 8.
 Create POS Volume

-In this step, we are going to create a POS volume, which is a logical entry point of the target side IO that will be shown as a namespace in an NVM subsystem.
-A POS volume is wrapped as a "bdev" and can be attached to an NVM subsystem. "bdev" is a block device abstraction offered by the SPDK library.
+In this step, we will create a POS volume, a logical entry point from the target side IO, which will be shown as a namespace in an NVM subsystem.
+A POS volume is wrapped as a ***bdev*** and can be attached to an NVM subsystem. ***bdev*** is a block device abstraction offered by the SPDK library.

 #### Create a volume

-Create a volume of 50-TB.
+Let's create a 50TB volume using the following command:
 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ./poseidonos-cli volume create --volume-name vol1 --array-name POSArray --size 50TB --maxiops 0 --maxbw 0
 ```

-Let's check the information of the volume using the volume list command.
+Check the volume information using the volume list command.
 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ./poseidonos-cli volume list --array-name POSArray --unit
 Name      |ID    |TotalCapacity                |RemainingCapacity            |Remaining% |Status     |MaximumIOPS      |MaximumBandwith
 --------- |----- |---------------------------- |---------------------------- |---------  |---------- |---------------- |----------------
 vol1      |0     |50T                          |0B                           |0          |Unmounted  |0                |0
 ```
-- Note 1: the initial status of a POS volume after created is "Unmounted".
+- Note 1: the initial status of a POS volume newly created is set to **Unmounted**.
-- Note 2: the remaining capacity is shown as 0B.
-This is because the volume is being unmounted.
+- Note 2: you can see the remaining capacity is 0B.
+This is because the volume is unmounted.

 ### Step 9.
 Mount POS Volume

-A POS volume must be mounted to perform IO operations.
+We need to mount a POS volume to perform IO operations on it.
 After mounted, the POS volume will be attached to an NVM subsystem as a block device (bdev).
 Also, it will be seen as an NVM namespace.

-Mount the volume.
+Mount the volume using the volume mount command.
 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ./poseidonos-cli volume mount --volume-name vol1 --array-name POSArray
 ```